UOA-CS732-SE750-Students-2022/project-group-xerothermic-xeruses/packages/frontend/src/components/Sidebar/README.md

 - type: `string`
 - default: `null`
 - description: The user's name that the header will display.
 If set, the header will display `Hi ${username}`.
 If not, it will simply say `Hello!`

+`returnTo` - _optional_

+- type: `{ route: string, name: string }`
+- description: If defined, a return link on the sidebar that navigates to the specified route.